-Rodrigue Gabriel "Rod" Gilbert - Born July 1, 1941 in Montreal, Quebec is a Canadian retired ice Hockey right winger.
+Rodrigue Gabriel "Rod" Gilbert - Born July 1, 1941 in Montreal, Quebec - Died Died August 19, 2021 in Manhattan, New York was a Canadian ice Hockey right winger and executive.

 Gilbert played his minor Hockey in Montreal at a independent school, and as a teenager, met a man named Yvon Prud'homme, who invited him to play senior Hockey with men in their late-twenties, and he was coach of the team.
 "We played for the Allan Cup.
 I was just fourteen.
 This man, Yvon Prud'homme, had then been hired by the New York Rangers to start a competitive Junior B league in Montreal.
 When he signed me, I told him, 'I have a friend I've been playing with since I was a kid and he's better than me.
 Sign him up and we'll play together.'
 He signed Jean Ratelle without ever seeing him play."

 Gilbert then played his junior Hockey for the Guelph Biltmore Mad Hatters of the Ontario Hockey Association / OHA from 1957 to 1960, and almost won the OHA scoring title (39 goals - 91 points) for the 1959-60 season, losing it to Chico Maki on the last day of the 1959-60 schedule.
 In the spring of 1960, Gilbert joined the Trois-Rivières Lions for their playoff run in the Eastern Professional Hockey League / EPHL.
 In the final 3 games of the regular EPHL season, Gilbert scored 4 goals, 6 assists, then another 2 goals, 2 assists in 5 EPHL playoff games.